-Each of Jerry D. Davis, Jr., Dr. Robert B. Sloan, Jr. and Christopher W. Claus served as a member of the Compensation Committee during 2022 and currently serves on the Compensation Committee.
-None of the members of the Compensation Committee is or has been an executive officer of the Company, nor did any of them have any relationships requiring disclosure by the Company under Item 404 of SEC Regulation S-K. None of the Company's executive officers served as a director or a member of a compensation committee (or other committee serving an equivalent function) of any other entity, an executive officer of which served as a director of the Company or member of the Compensation Committee during 2022.
+Each of Jerry D. Davis, Jr., Dr. Robert B. Sloan, Jr., Christopher W. Claus and Mary Taylor served as a member of the Compensation Committee during 2023.
+Mr. Davis, Mr. Claus and Ms. Taylor currently serve on the Compensation Committee.
+None of the members of the Compensation Committee is or has been an executive officer of the Company, nor did any of them have any relationships requiring disclosure by the Company under Item 404 of SEC Regulation S-K. None of the Company's executive officers served as a director or a member of a compensation committee (or other committee serving an equivalent function) of any other entity, an executive officer of which served as a director of the Company or member of the Compensation Committee during 2023.